geoscholar/RGVFlood/docs/implementation/geodatamodel/survdata/index.rst

 File Nameing:
 -------------

-Survey data files shall be organized and named based on the Gauge Station Name or Steam Name with Date.
-TWB1_02-25-2022.CSV
+Survey data files shall be organized and named based on the Gauge Station Name or Stream Name Hydrologic Cross Section Number with Date.
+For example, for the main channel of Swift Creek there are three locations surveyed and numbered as 100, 200, and 300.
+SWIFTCREEK_100_02-28-2022.CSV  TWB1_02-25-2022.CSV

 Survey data files should be stored in a comma delimited text file, spreadsheet, or database format and include all hydraulic feature data and benchmarks surveyed for that stream.